adnan1306/adnan1306.github.io/_pages/about.md

 * Student mentorship: Rohan Jain (MASc), Tejas Pote (2023 Summer Intern), Nahush Lele (2023 Summer Intern).

 # (Research) Updates
+* May 2025 - Awarded [Killiam Doctoral Fellowship]<https://killamlaureates.ca/>.
-* May 2025 - Our paper on Sparse Training got accepted at <b>ICML 2025</b> (acceptance rate ~25%).
+* May 2025 - Our paper on Sparse Training got accepted at <b>ICML 2025</b>.
 DM me if you have any questions or want to collaborate.
 See you in Vancouver!
 * December 2024 - Our workshop proposal got accepted at <b>ICLR 2025</b>.
 I will be co-organizing a workshop on [Sparsity in LLMs](https://sparsellms.org/), see you in Singapore!
 * October 2024 - Received research funding from [<b>Digital Research Alliance of Canada (DRAC)</b>](https://www.alliancecan.ca/en) to investigate effect of LLM compression on model bias.
 * September 2024 - Among 10 students to be awarded [<b>Borealis AI Global Fellowship</b>](https://rbcborealis.com/news/celebrating-the-future-of-ai-meet-our-new-fellows/).